Jesushi7/Town-Of-Roles/README.md

   <ul> <li>New Role: Trapper</li> </ul>
   <ul> <li>New Role: Mystic</li> </ul>
   <ul> <li>New Modifier: Blind (replacing Drunk)</li> </ul>
-  <ul> <li>Arsonist Rework: Douse and Ignite are on the same cooldown, however to ignite they must be standing next to one of their douses</li> </ul>
+  <ul> <li>Pyromaniac Rework: Douse and Ignite are on the same cooldown, however to ignite they must be standing next to one of their douses</li> </ul>
   <ul> <li>New Settings: Gambler/Assassin can guess lovers</li> </ul>
   <ul> <li>New Setting: Traitor does not swap colours for Snitch</li> </ul>
   <ul> <li>New Settings: Sheriff can shoot Werewolf/Plaguebearer</li> </ul>